What are my options?

 Buying a Home in Calgary, Alberta without a minimum of 20% down payment, requires a CMHC (Canadian Mortgage and Housing Corporation) mortgage.
 This holds true anywhere in Canada.

 There are certain rules when dealing with the down payment.
-Our government has come up with a way for Canadians to own homes without going to a conventional mortgage.
-A conventional mortgage requires 20% down.
+Our Federal Government has developed a program for Canadians to own homes without going to a conventional mortgage.
+A conventional mortgage requires a minimum of 20% down.
 That 20% gives the lender confidence because real estate shouldn’t go down 20% so the security on the loan is pretty safe.

-The government has come up with what we call high-ratio mortgages for any amount down up to 20 percent.
+The CMHC mortgage or government insured mortgage (high ratio mortgage) allows Canadians to put down up to 20 percent.
 You can go as low as 5% down through a CMHC insured mortgage.

 There is a premium that goes with this.
-It’s like any other insurance when you’re borrowing with 5% down; it’s 2.75% of the mortgage amount.
-On a $300,000 mortgage, that comes to roughly $8,000.
-This isn’t anything to panic about because it isn’t considered a closing cost, or money you have to come up with.
+It’s like any other insurance when you’re borrowing with 5% down; it’s 4% of the mortgage amount.
+On a $300,000 mortgage, that comes to roughly $12,000.
+This isn’t anything to panic about because it isn’t considered a closing cost or money you have to come up with.
 That insurance premium is added to the mortgage.

 When 0% Down is Possible